Reading Resources — Studio K.O.S.

 King Jr.'s sermon entreats listeners to "make history" by resisting its oppressive forces.
 It offers guidance by opening and closing with a line from Romans 12:2: “And be not conformed to this world but be ye transformed by the renewing of your mind.”
 With this quote, King Jr. calls on listeners to refuse passive obedience by changing their outlook to become a “transformed nonconformist.”
 The transformed nonconformist would not simply be different for the sake of it, but would rather resist the repressive structures upholding racism, inequality, and injustice.
 To King Jr., this transformed mentality was key to realizing the beloved community: a vision of global solidarity, reconciliation, and mutual well-being achieved through non-violent movements for social justice.

 Alongside King Jr.’s ideas of transformed nonconformism and the beloved community, Rollins and K.O.S. were also deeply influenced by the philosopher John Dewey.
-In Dewey’s profound writings on art education, he insisted on the relationship between art and everyday experience.
+In Dewey’s writings on art education, he insisted on the relationship between art and everyday experience.
 Art-making, for Dewey, is not simply about creating objects.
 Rather, it is about the activity of making and experiencing meaning.
 In this way, Dewey believed that art-making could transmit a special kind of knowledge that supported a holistic education—a mode of schooling that accounted for the whole child.

 Drawing on the ideas of King Jr. and Dewey, Rollins and K.O.S. insist on art-making as a specific way of acting and producing something that can transform individual outlooks, and potentially social structures at large.
 For the group, the collectivity or we-ness of doing, of emancipating the mind, is essential to this transformation.
-The jamming process enables the group to connect their lived experiences to literary works and to build upon their personal interpretations in a collective process, creating a shared imagination of images and ideas.
+Their particular jamming process (detailed throughout these guides) enables the group to connect their lived experiences to literary works and to build upon their personal interpretations in a collective process, creating a shared imagination of images and ideas.
 This collective imagination becomes a source for living, acting, and building new futures.
 As Rollins and K.O.S. say of their work with literary sources, “We want to turn these images into active forms of freedom against those other very active forces who would bring an end to human history and culture as we know it if they are left without our resistance.”

 About Studio K.O.S.